This post may contain affiliate links. Please read my full disclosure policy here.

 Just like our kids, grownups need creative new projects to dig into to prevent those unhappy and unsatisfied feelings from creeping in.
 The next time you feel bored, see if it isn’t a signal for you to try something new.

-If you’re having trouble deciding what that new thing might be, my “Rediscover Yourself Brainstorming Prompts” in the Resource Library might be helpful.
+If you’re having trouble deciding what that new thing might be, my “Rediscover Yourself Brainstorming Prompts” in the Subscriber Hub might be helpful.
 Don’t think you have time?
 You had time to read this.
 Even a few minutes a day can yield amazing results when you’re practicing consistently.

 Get to work